 This sheet serves as a reminder of the achievements that are necessary for returning students interested in having all their trips fully funded (minus deposit) by the team.
 Keep this at home to track your progress.
-Returning students are students previously on FIRST Team 1511.

-PRESEASON - DUE BEFORE KICKOFF

-- □ 75% Preseason Meetings - $\Box$ Preseason Subteam Participation - o At least one subteam - o Declare primary subteam at the end of Subteam Rotation Night(s) and attend 70% of your primary subteam's meetings - □ 20 FIRST Outreach Credits (FIRST Promotion, Demonstrations) - □ Organize 1 FIRST Outreach Activity - Patron Drive Fundraising: 10 businesses or \$750 No Participation in Patron Drive will limit student to max of 50% achievement level!

-Getting grants can count towards your patron drive.

-□ 4 Fundraising Credits

-No Participation in Fundraisers will limit student to max of 75% achievement level!

-Organizing a team fundraiser that earns up to \$299 will earn a student 2 credits, \$300+ earns 3 credits, \$400+ earns 4 credits and 500+ earns the maximum 5 fundraiser credits.

-- □ 20 FIRST Involvement Credits (Includes FLL, FTC, and FRC) - □ Parent/Guardian Attends Info Session - □ Register as a member of 1511 at www.firstinspires.org

-BUILD SEASON - DUE BEFORE 1st REGIONAL EVENT

-- □ 100 Hours Build Season Work

-- o Can Include up to 10 Homework Hours

-- □ Family Provides One Meal for Build Season

-- □ Pass Game Test

-- o 100% Drive Team & Pit Crew

-- o 90% Returning Students

-- □ Pass Tools Test (100%)
+Returning students are students previously on FIRST Team 1511. ☐ Student Application Due 10/11/2022 ☐ Contract Signed & Submitted by 10/11/2022 PRESEASON - DUE BEFORE KICKOFF ☐ 75% Preseason Meetings ☐ Preseason Subteam Participation o At least one subteam o Declare primary subteam and attend 70% of your primary subteam's meetings ☐ 30 FIRST Outreach Demonstration Credits ☐ 40 FIRST Support Credits (Supporting FLL, FTC, and FRC teams and events) ☐ Organize 1 FIRST Outreach Demonstration OR FIRST Support Activity ☐ Patron Drive Fundraising: 10 businesses or \$1,000 No Participation in Patron Drive will limit student to max of 50% achievement level!
+Getting grants can count towards your patron drive. □ 5 Fundraising Participation Credits No Participation in Fundraisers will limit student to max of 75% achievement level!
+Organizing a team fundraiser that earns up to \$299 will earn a student 2 credits. \$300+ earns 3 credits. \$400+ earns 4 credits and 500+ earns the maximum 5 fundraiser credits. ☐ Parent/Guardian Attends Info Session ☐ Register as a member of 1511 at www.firstinspires.org BUILD SEASON - DUE BEFORE 1st REGIONAL EVENT ☐ 100 Hours Build Season Work o Can Include up to 10 Homework Hours ☐ Family Provides One ENTIRE Meal per team member for Build Season. ☐ Pass Game Test o 100% Drive Team, Pit Crew, and Super Scouters o 90% Returning Students ☐ Pass Tools & Safety Test (100%) (Pass both for achievement) ☐ Student School Eligibility ☐ Acceptable Behavior

-- □ Student Memorizes Team Mission Statement

-- □ Student Eligibility

-- □ Acceptable Behavior